-A storyteller at heart, Jennifer Harrison, works as an independent journalist, content provider, marketing strategist and public historian.
+A storyteller at heart, Jennifer Harrison, works as an independent content provider, marketing strategist and public historian.
 She has an abiding interest in media, history and politics; change and trends; culture and community; travel and food; as well as spirituality and health.

 Her multi-disciplinary outlook fosters creativity,

 brain-storming and problem solving.
 The curious type, she asks questions that

 aid with strategic analysis of messaging and communication.
 She carefully

 works on understanding goals, audiences and markets, which allows her to